adammendoza/Goodreads_clone-1/README.md

 - Creating Components
 - Setup Project Routes
 - Bootstrap Header and Navigation
-- Seach grid with dummy data, and boostrap card styling
+- Seach grid with dummy data and boostrap card styling
+- Pass book data with prop from search to card